 Most modern sports are perhaps anywhere between 50 and 150 years old, and some others are older still.
 Muay Thai is among the older ones, however, dating back several centuries to, according to most scholars on the subject, the 1300s – and probably well before that.
 It was around this time that the Burmese sacked what was then Siam though, and unfortunately much of the region’s recorded history was very literally destroyed.
 That is to say, we don’t know for certain how deep the roots of Muay Thai might have run before the sacking.
 However, we do know that Muay Thai was at least this old, and was used as a literal form of combat involving the use of the knees and elbows.
 From these ancient origins, the art was passed down generationally, gradually becoming more of a sport and less of a form of combat.
 And during World War II, people from around the world became exposed to it (though in some cases they referred to it as Siamese boxing).
 When you consider all of this, it’s clear that Muay Thai’s connection to the Thai people goes beyond of that of most sports to related cultures.

 A Lack Of Alternatives

-This point relates largely to the last one, in that if we accept that Muay Thai is either the first or second most popular sport in Thailand, there of course must be opportunities for people to watch it live.
-Sure enough, the country has numerous excellent stadiums dedicated at least in part to showcasing Muay Thai.
+There, of course, must be opportunities for people to watch it live.
+Sure enough, as you can see in our Guide to Bangkok’s Stadiums, the country has numerous excellent venues dedicated at least in part to showcasing Muay Thai.
 Lumpinee Stadium in Bangkok

 is without a doubt the most renowned Muay Thai venue in the world for spectatorship – though some of the smaller stadiums also do their part by hosting Muay Thai training and classes, as well as professional matches.